-On joining MYONESUPER, you may choose to roll over your super benefits from other complying super funds1.
+On joining Lesf and Macmahon Super, you may choose to roll over your super benefits from other complying super funds.
 This will not only save you multiple administration fees which can deplete your final benefit, but will also allow you to manage your super more effectively.

-You can request the rollover at the time of opening your Account.
-Alternatively, you can complete a Roll-in form available on the Secure Online Portal.
+You can request the rollover at the time of opening your Account, or anytime via the Secure Online Portal.
+Alternatively, you can complete a Roll-in form available on the Secure Online Portal and at onesuper.com.